NeoMatrix14241/VisionLane/README.md

   _→ PDF files have incorrect output and folder structure after processing_
 - [x] Fix unsupported images, apparently only the TIFF files are getting processed _→ Will add various images supported in the future_
+- [ ] Enhanced PDF output pathing
+  _→ Will remove additional unecessary subfolder next to the PDF naming convention_

 ### 🎨 UI/UX Features
 - [x] Add dark mode toggle and various bug fixes